oauthlib/oauthlib/docs/oauth2/endpoints/endpoints.rst

 The main purpose of the endpoint in OAuthLib is to figure out which grant type or token to dispatch the request to.

-Then, you can extend your OAuth implementation by proposing introspect or revocation endpoints.
+Then, you can extend your OAuth implementation by proposing introspect, revocation and/or providing metadata endpoints.